Find out about the benefits of Authorised Economic Operator (AEO) status, who can be an AEO and how to apply.

 Your business must have security standards in place to get AEOS status.

-HMRC will check your record of compliance with customs and tax requirements for your business over the last 3 years, or use the latest available information if you’ve been established for less than that time.
+HMRC will check your record of compliance with customs and tax requirements for your business over the last 3 years, or use the latest available information if you have been established for less than that time.

 We’ll also look at whether serious or repeated infringements of customs rules have been committed by: